shigmas/SFOsaka/README.md

  1. Build FJClient.
 This is the Futomen JSON client.
 Just some basic HTTP/JSON marshalling
  2. Build SFOSaka
 This should be repeated for every client.

+Android notes:
+OpenSSL needs to be built.
+See the Qt specific [note](http://doc.qt.io/qt-5/opensslsupport.html), but I found that the OpenSSL [setup](https://wiki.openssl.org/index.php/Android) more useful to configure.